International PhD Programme.

 The Boehringer Ingelheim Foundation provides the IPP with financial resources to perform its core tasks.
 These include advertising internationally for open doctoral positions and the programme, conducting the selection processes in Mainz, organising and operating the education programme, as well as administrative work.
 Much of the funding goes toward remunerating the doctoral students.

 Since the IPP was established, it has attracted a continuously increasing number of highly qualified applicants from around the world.
-As of today (April 2018), it has attracted over 170 doctoral students from more than 30 countries to Mainz.
-At the end of 2017, 128 were pursuing their dissertations in one of the over 40 research groups involved.
+It has attracted over 180 doctoral students from more than 30 countries to Mainz.
+At the end of 2018, more than 120 were pursuing their dissertations in one of the over 45 research groups involved.
 Since its establishment, the IPP has also served as an impetus for further joint initiatives aimed at training new generations of scientists in Mainz.
 The IMB and the Faculty of Biology at the University of Mainz, for instance, have together established GeneRED, a new research endeavour financed by the State of Rhineland-Palatinate, whose doctoral students are integrated into the IPP.